7 Ways to Score Amazon Prime Membership Deals

 You don't have to be a Prime member to use Subscribe & Save, but once again, those who are could find themselves saving extra compared to non-Prime members.
 Shoppers can expect to save around 5% on typical Subscribe & Save orders, and in some cases, those savings can be even greater.

 For instance, regular Amazon users can save up to 15% when using the program — but they have to be signed up for at least five eligible subscriptions to do so.
-Amazon Prime members, meanwhile, can save up to 20% on select subscriptions, including for items like diapers, baby food, and more.
+Amazon Prime members, meanwhile, may be able to get extra Prime-exclusive discounts on top of the Subscribe & Save discount.